-Style, pattern, and color determine a garage door’s appearance.
+Style, pattern, and color determine an overhead door’s appearance.
 Styles and patterns vary by manufacturer, but color choices often include oak, mahogany, walnut, clay, green, and gray.
-Although uninsulated garage doors are available, energy-efficient products are insulated with polystyrene or polyurethane foam.
-Polyurethane-insulated garage doors are thinner, but have a higher insulation value (R-value).
-In terms of safety, some garage doors are pinch-resistant, tamper-resistant, or fireproof.
-Counterbalance springs that hold garage doors in position in the event of spring failure are also available.
+Although uninsulated overhead doors are available, energy-efficient products are insulated with polystyrene or polyurethane foam.
+Polyurethane-insulated overhead doors are thinner, but have a higher insulation value (R-value).
+In terms of safety, some overhead doors are pinch-resistant, tamper-resistant, or fireproof.
+Counterbalance springs that hold overhead doors in position in the event of spring failure are also available.
 With some of these products, the spring is contained inside a steel tube.

 There are many types of overhead doors.
 Choices include roller overhead doors, up-and-over overhead doors, sectional doors, and swing-hung doors.

 - Roller overhead doors provide smooth, vertical operation.
 They are designed to save space and can be used with a remote-controlled garage door opener.

 - Up-and-over garage doors consist of a panel that tilts forward before moving into an overhead position.
 Double up-and-over doors are also available.

 - Sectional overhead doors are designed for car dealerships, showrooms, and other commercial facilities.
 They are divided into large sections and open upward.
 Unlike up-and-over doors, however, sectional garage doors do not need to swing outward in order to open.

 - Swing-hung garage doors open like the door to a building and are hinged to the garage’s door opening.
 They are not suitable for short or narrow driveways.